 - 1. Position truck/semitrailer rig on a level, solid surface. - 2.
 Set the PARKING BRAKE, not the semitrailer hand brake, and check for proper brake holding. - 3.
 Chock wheels of semitrailer. - 4.
 Check for any air leaks in lines, relay valve, brake pods, or any other air system component.

-When leaving the semitrailer unattended, position all hydraulic controls to the neutral or "OFF" position or disconnect the tractor hydraulic hook-up.
+When leaving the semitrailer unattended, position all hydraulic controls to the neutral or "off" position and shut off the hydraulic engine power supply, or disconnect the tractor hydraulic hook-up.

 Uncoupling Towing Vehicle from Semitrailer